-Tom Hanks says wearing a mask should be so simple in first TV interview since recovering from COVID-19
+Tom Hanks says wearing a mask should be so simple in first TV interview since recovering from Covid-19

-(COVID) — Having experienced the devastating effects of COVID-19 firsthand, Tom Hanks is urging people to do their part in preventing the virus from spreading even further.
+Having experienced the devastating effects of Covid-19 firsthand, Tom Hanks is urging people to do their part in preventing the virus from spreading even further.

 "Wear a mask, social distance, wash your hands.
 That alone means you are contributing to the betterment of your house, your work, your town, your society as a whole and it's such a small thing," Hanks said.